 Some argue that it is hard to study stereometry since many people have problems with spatial imagination.

-In reality this assumption is completely wrong.
+In reality, this assumption is completely wrong.
 Every person obtains the ability to imagine three-dimensional figures, mentally move and transform them as we all live in a three-dimensional space.
 However, not everyone can apply this ability while studying stereometry; in other words, it is hard for some people to apply their everyday life experience into the studying process.
-This is partly due to the fact that stereometric images are made on a flat surface of paper or board.
+This is partly because stereometric images are made on a flat surface of paper or board.

 Use the “Magic edges” sets and information from our website, and get the opportunity to create an exclusive collection of models of geometric figures.
 And if this collection appears in your class at school, students will be really interested and delighted!